 If your organisation does not want to embrace this way of thinking or does ‘lip service’ to it, it’s probably a good time to consciously acknowledge this reality and consider whether staying with your current employer is the right thing to do for you and your family.

-An old boss of mine said to me many years ago before I joined Shipley, ‘Coombsy son, the last thing you are going to say on your death bed is geez, I wish I had put more time in at work’.
+An old boss of mine told me many years before I joined Shipley, ‘Coombsy son, the last thing you are going to say on your death bed is geez, I wish I had put more time in at work’.

-Recharge, reflect on the year that’s past, your successes, all the good things that have happened and then the not so good too.
+Recharge, reflect on the year that’s past, your successes, all the good things that have happened, and the not-so-good things, too.

-Make some notes about the things you want to change in 2022 to make your life happier and help you achieve a better work life balance, even if that includes changing your job or career path.
+Make some notes about what you want to change in 2022 to make your life happier and help you achieve a better work-life balance, even if that includes changing your job or career path.

 You deserve it.